MichalGoldstein/ContourAnalysis/README.md

 Scripts for analysing melodic contour of monophonic audio file.

-If you want to analyse the Essen dataset, start from step 0: the humdrum2audio code.
+If you want to analyse the Essen dataset, start from step 0: humdrum2audio -- generate audio files from the Essen data.

 For all other audio files, or once you have created audio files for the Essen dataset,